HOW DOES THE TITLING OF A PROPERTY COME INTO PLAY DURING A DIVORCE?

 Effect Of Property Titles During Property Division:

 Titling property in one spouse’s name is certainly not worthless, however.
 In fact, the titling of property folds into the K.S.A 23-2802 factors.
-The court will likely find titling to be strong evidence of the source and manner of acquisition for property.
-Fairness will also be a factor in the division, and titling suggests a specific interest in property that the court should consider.
-The court In re Marriage of Takusagawa noted that titling is a strong indication of party’s intentions to keep certain property separate, particularly when no other explanation is offered for why only one name appears on the title.
+The court will likely find the title to be strong evidence of the source and manner of acquisition for property.
+Fairness will also be a factor in the division, and the titling suggests a specific interest in property that the court should consider.
+The court In re Marriage of Takusagawa noted that titling is a strong indication of a party’s intentions to keep specific property separate, particularly when no other explanation is offered for why only one name appears on the title.
 And because the ultimate goal of property distribution is a fair result, titling can prove to be helpful objective evidence of what the parties considered “separate” property.

 Titles Of Property Following Divorce: